merwanchel007/WebApp/Assignment2/readme.md

 Runs the app in the development mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

-For this assignment, I have created a MongoDB Cluster in order to deploy it. you can have access to it through : [this URI](mongodb+srv://webappcourse:benjaminbejnbaum007@cluster0.fjrea.mongodb.net/myFirstDatabase?retryWrites=true&w=majority).
+For this assignment, I have created a MongoDB Cluster in order to deploy it. you can have access to it through TablePlus for instance with this URI :

+mongodb+srv://webappcourse:benjaminbejnbaum007@cluster0.fjrea.mongodb.net/myFirstDatabase?retryWrites=true&w=majority.